 Ten Oaks Project Life Members

 Holly and Julia Wagg co-founded the Ten Oaks Project in 2004.
-For the first five years of Ten Oaks’ life, they worked to build this grassroots organization from the ground up into a charity that has become known throughout Canada as a leader in meeting the needs of children and youth from LGBTQ+ families, identities and communities.
+For the first five years of Ten Oaks’ life, they worked to build this grassroots organization from the ground up into a charity that has become known throughout Canada as a leader in meeting the needs of children and youth from 2SLGBTQ+ identities, families, and communities.
 Julia primarily led the Camp Ten Oaks staff team and developed the program and culture as the Camp Director, while Holly primarily steered organizational development, fundraising and governance as President of the Board of Directors.

 Jen was one of the five members on the very first Board of Directors of the Ten Oaks Project.
-It’s because of her that Ten Oaks stretched to meet the needs of kids living in Toronto/GTA, and that the LGBTQ+ community in Toronto significantly supported Ten Oaks in its early years.
+It’s because of her that Ten Oaks stretched to meet the needs of kids living in Toronto/GTA, and that the 2SLGBTQ+ community in Toronto significantly supported Ten Oaks in its early years.

-Jen is currently working as a Paramedic for Toronto Emergency Medical Services, and is a proud mom of two super kids.
-Previously, Jen worked for social service organizations such as Rainbow Health Ontario, a program of Sherbourne Health Center and the AIDS Committee of Toronto, working with LGBTQ communities to improve the health of individuals and communities alike.
+Jen is currently working as a Paramedic for Toronto Emergency Medical Services, and is a proud mom of three super kids.
+Previously, Jen worked for social service organizations such as Rainbow Health Ontario, a program of Sherbourne Health Center and the AIDS Committee of Toronto, working with 2SLGBTQ+ communities to improve the health of individuals and communities alike.
 Prior to her undergrad in Outdoor Recreation, Parks & Tourism from Lakehead University, Jen spent her entire pre-adult years exploring Ontario’s wilderness as both a camper and counsellor at Camp Timberlane.

-Mark has been involved with the Ten Oaks Project almost since his arrival into Ottawa in 2006.
+Mark has been involved with the Ten Oaks Project almost since his arrival in Ottawa in 2006.
 Mark spent a number of years on the Board of Directors of the organization, including roles as Treasurer, and Vice-President, before becoming the first non-Founder President in 2009.
-In his time as President, Mark helped to initiate a new strategic plan, and helped to bring on the first paid staff for the organization.
+In his time as President, Mark helped to initiate a new strategic plan and bring on the first paid staff for the organization.
 Mark continued on the Board as Past President until 2011.
 Mark was also involved in the very beginnings of Project Acorn, working with Sonja Prakash and the Youth Advisory Committee to build a strong foundation for this incredible program.
 Mark continued through the first five years of Project Acorn, and still keeps in touch as a Friend of Acorn.